RSAgr/cafeteria/README.md

 Data Collection:

-Gather historical cafeteria booking data, including timestamps, customer IDs, meal preferences, and seating capacity.
+Gather historical cafeteria data, including timestamps, meal preferences, and how often they visit.

 Preprocess the data to handle missing values, outliers, and inconsistencies.